fastlane/fastlane/README.md

               |  fastlane
 --------------------------|------------------------------------------------------------
-:sparkles: | Connect all iOS build tools into one workflow (both `fastlane` tools and third party tools)
+:sparkles: | Connect all iOS and Android build tools into one workflow (both `fastlane` tools and third party tools)
 :monorail: | Define different `deployment lanes` for App Store deployment, beta builds or testing
 :ship: | Deploy from any computer, including a CI-server
 :wrench: | Extend and customise the functionality